davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 ---
 title: "Using Python and Bayes to Better Explain P-Values"
-subtitle: "or, how to determine if you're being swindled in a space-port cantina"
+subtitle: "or how to determine if you're being swindled in a space-port cantina"
 layout: post
 date: 2016-06-21 22:48
 image: /assets/images/markdown.jpg